Back to Top icon

 7 Dose Strengths Allow for Flexible Dosing

-BELBUCA® is an opioid with a broad range of dose strengths, allowing patients to titrate and find their lowest effective dose for chronic pain relief.1
+BELBUCA® is an opioid with a broad range of dose strengths, allowing patients to titrate and find their lowest effective dose for severe and persistent pain relief.1

 Dosing strengths of Belbuca